Geneirf/Emtion-Aware-Music-Recomendation-System/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;1.1 Log in to [Spotify's Developer Dashboard](https://developer.spotify.com/) Go to the Spotify Developer Dashboard .
 If you don't have a Spotify account, you'll need to create one.
-Once you have an account, log in to the Dashboard.
+Once you have an account, log in to the Dashboard.<br>

 <img src="https://github.com/user-attachments/assets/22abcdc7-4f82-4055-8cde-56913492cc5e" alt="image" width="400">